New details revealed in California mom’s disappearance

-SAN FRANCISCO (AP) — A Northern California sheriff has released new details in the mysterious disappearance of Sherri Papini, the young mother found battered and bruised but alive nearly a year ago along a freeway after she was missing for three weeks.
+SAN FRANCISCO (AP) — A California sheriff has released new details in the mysterious case of a young mother who was found battered and bruised but alive along a freeway after she was missing for three weeks.

 The Shasta County sheriff’s department also released sketches of two suspects.

-The department said Wednesday that investigators collected male DNA from the clothing Papini was wearing when she was found Thanksgiving morning and female DNA that was discovered on Papini’s body.
+The department said Wednesday that investigators collected male DNA from the clothing that victim Sherri Papini was wearing when she was found on Thanksgiving and female DNA that was discovered on Papini’s body.
 The samples have not been identified.

-The sheriff’s department said a Detroit man Papini texted and planned to meet shortly before her disappearance has been cleared of involvement.
+The bizarre case — with many of the most sensational details initially released by her husband in an exclusive interview with ABC — has baffled police and set social media buzzing.

 Most Read Stories